asross/repor/README.md

 should be passed a positive integer.

 `bin_width` will tile the domain with bins of a fixed width.
-It should be passed a positive number for `NumberDimension`s and a "duration" for `TimeDimension`s.
+It should be passed a positive number for `Number`s and a "duration" for `Time`s.
 Durations can either be strings of a number followed by a time increment (minutes, hours, days, weeks, months, years), or they can be hashes suitable for use with [`ActiveSupport::TimeWithZone#advance`](http://apidock.com/rails/ActiveSupport/TimeWithZone/advance).